temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 npm run build:temporal && npm run start:worker`
 ```

 The Worker runs, but it won't have any tasks to perform because you haven't started a Workflow yet.
-Stop the Worker with `CTRL+C`.

 Next you'll make a Next.js API route that starts a Temporal Workflow.